Forrest E. Everhart

 Forrest Eugene Everhart Sr. (August 28, 1922 – August 30, 1986) was a United States Army soldier and a recipient of the United States military's highest decoration—the Medal of Honor—for his actions in World War II.

 Biography

 Everhart joined the Army from Texas City, Texas in 1940, and by November 12, 1944, was serving as a technical sergeant in Company H, 359th Infantry Regiment, 90th Infantry Division.
 On that day, near Kerling, France, he led his platoon in a defense against a counterattack by a numerically superior German force.
 When German soldiers threatened to overrun his platoon's machine gun positions, he twice engaged them alone and drove them away.
 For these actions, he was awarded the Medal of Honor ten months later, on September 10, 1945.

+Everhart was discharged from the Army after the war and reunited with his wife and son.
+When they returned to Ohio, a parade was held in his honor.

+He spent the next 37 years working in his home state for the Department of Veterans Affairs.
+He and his wife went on to have five more children.

-Everhart left the Army while still a technical sergeant.
-He died at age 64 and was buried in Arlington National Cemetery, Arlington County, Virginia.
+On Aug.
+30, 1986, Everhart died at the age of 64 after a long battle with lung cancer.
+He was buried in Arlington National Cemetery, Arlington County, Virginia with other military heroes, where his contributions will never be forgotten..